barryceelen/SublimeClaude/README.md

 A [Sublime Text](http://www.sublimetext.com) package for interacting with the Anthropic Claude API.
 The package is for the most part written by Claude AI itself.

-Type "Ask Claude" in the command palette or find the "Ask Claude" item in the "Tools" menu or in the right-click context menu to ask a question.
+Type "Ask Claude" in the command palette or find the *Ask Claude* item in the *Tools* menu or in the right-click context menu to ask a question.
 Any selected text in the current file will be sent along to the Anthropic Claude API.
 Note that a Claude API key is required.

 ## Features